TRANSPORT AIR-ROAD-SEA

 • Ruteng-Denge via Iteng, potholed at some places

-• Ruteng-Liang Bua (homo florienses), 45 minutes and mostly ok
+• Ruteng-Liang Bua (homo florienses), 45 minutes and reasonable

 • Ruteng-Tangkulese is partly potholed, 1,5 hours

-• Ruteng-any road west or east of Ruteng are reasonable
+• Ruteng-any road west or east of Ruteng is reasonable

 • Tobedo-Buleng: dirt road (or mud after rain)